samvvw/term-project-fullstack/README.md

 The user must fill all the required fields on every page of the form in order to be able to submit.

-The fields to fill are: - Mill manager - String - Log date - Date - Coal Used - Number - Electricity consumed - Number - Starch Consumed - Number - Polycationic Consumed - Number - AKD Consumed - Number - Antifoam - Number - Dispro 51 Consumed - Number - Time Lost
+The fields to fill are:

+- Mill manager - String
+- Log date - Date
+- Coal Used - Number
+- Electricity consumed - Number
+- Starch Consumed - Number
+- Polycationic Consumed - Number
+- AKD Consumed - Number
+- Antifoam - Number
+- Dispro 51 Consumed - Number
+- Time Lost - Number

 - For Each shift (3 shift in total):
   - Shift Manager - String